marp-team/marp/website/blog/marp-for-vs-code-v1.md

 Marp for VS Code is focusing into providing the great experience to write presentation.
 IntelliSense for Marp directives is a big improvement for that.
 We are going to continue making an effort to cover update of VS Code.

 And Marp team is always thinking about security.
-Supporting VS Code's Workspace Trust is an important thing to save you from maliciouses.
+Supporting VS Code's Workspace Trust is an important thing to save you from maliciousness.

 In addition, a way of thinking about the trusted workspace would open the door to more useful features that were prevented by security concerns: Custom Marp CLI configuration, playing presentation, and so on.